hdclark/Ygor/README.md

 liability for use and misuse, including but not limited to damages, harm, injury, and death which may result, including but not limited to that arising from unforeseen or unanticipated implementation defects.

-# Author

-The entirety of this project was written by hal clark, unless otherwise noted.
-The majority of routines were written with the assistance of websites like StackOverflow, CppReference, and Bjarne's C++11 FAQ.
-These resources were invaluable, and the author thanks those who have made such information available both free of charge and often with snippets of free-to-use code.
-Whenever possible, public domain code has been consulted or used.
-Insignificant portions of GPL code have been used verbatim where appropriate.

-If a routine existed in a high-quality, widely-available library, it was not duplicated in Ygor unless including that library was difficult.
-As of writing, various bits of Ygor rely on:

-- STL/C++17: heavily, throughout; mostly C++11 but some C++14 and C++17.
-- Boost: various.
-- spookyhash: YgorAlgorithms.
-Very little - one function at time of writing.
-- GNU Scientific Library: YgorStats and YgorMathBasisSplines.
-- GNU plotutils: YgorPlot.
-Weakly - via shell/pipe.
-- Gnuplot: YgorPlot.
-Weakly - via shell/pipe.

 # Project Home